wely-zz/HOL-BuildingAppsWithCaching/HOL.md

 When using Windows Azure Caching, you have the option of using a local cache that allows objects to be cached in-memory at the client, as well as being stored in the cache cluster.
 In this task, you will enable the local cache and then compare the access time with the remote case.

-1. Open the **ProductsRepository.cs** file in the **Services** folder of the **MvcAzureStore** project.
+1. Open the **ProductsRepository.cs** file in the **Services** folder of the **CloudShop** project.

 	>**Note:** Make sure your solution is not running before editing the files.

-1. In the **ProductsRepository** class, replace the current fields and constructor with the following code, to add the logic of managing the localCache configuration.
+1. In the **ProductsRepository** class, replace the current member fields and the constructor with the following code, to add the logic for managing the localCache configuration.

 	(Code Snippet - _BuildingAppsWithCachingService-Ex2-ProductsRepository with local cache-CS_)
 	<!--mark: 2-34-->